opengauss-mirror/docs/content/en/docs/installation/quick-experience-on-Docker.md

 omm=# \q
 ```

-More usage of this OpenGauss image, see [enmotech/opengauss](https://hub.docker.com/r/enmotech/opengauss).
+More usage of this openGauss image, see [enmotech/opengauss](https://hub.docker.com/r/enmotech/opengauss).